Electrical Automotive Troubleshooting | |||

 Resistance—Restriction

+When you think of excessive resistance, imagine a dent or kink that is restricting water flow through a pipe.
+Common sense should tell you that a kink anywhere in the water circuit (supply side or return side) restricts water flow, causing the water wheel to slow down or stop turning.
 Excessive resistance has the same effect on an electrical circuit.
 Bad connections and broken or under size wires act like a pipe with a kink, restricting current flow.
 Like the water circuit, restricting current flow anywhere — hot side or ground side — hurts the performance of the load.
 The effect on the load is hard to predict because it varies with the severity of the restriction.
 For example, the motor in a restricted circuit may stop working or just run slower than normal.
+A restricted circuit can cause an A/C compressor clutch to slip and prematurely burn out.
+A computer on a restricted circuit may shut off or else work erratically.
+When corrosion, loose connections or other types of resistance restrict a circuit, volts and amps both drop.
+If volts drop, amps drop too.
+That is why when you find a voltage drop in a connection or cable, you know the connection or cable is restricted.

 Look at the water circuits in our drawings and remember two critical points.
 First, a free-flowing ground side is as important as a free-flowing hot side.
 Second, a ground side restriction is the only thing that causes voltage readings greater than 0–0.1V in any ground circuit.